rdowd003/capstone1/README.md

 | Final MSE  |  0.85  | 0.85  | 0.86  |
 | Alpha  | N/A   | 49.23   | 0.01  |

-*3. Why is it predicting so poorly when literature supports the contrary? ...
+*3. Why are these models predicting so poorly when literature supports the contrary? ...
 Variable Inflation Factor Test*